 Industry bulletins and NRC information notices alert licensees to operating experience issues with MOVs.
 For example, the NRC staff issued IN 2003-15, “Importance of Follow up Activities in Resolving Maintenance Issues,” in response to degradation of MOVs caused by the failure to incorporate adequate instructions for motor pinion key connections in maintenance procedures at an operating nuclear power plant.
 The NRC staff issued IN 2006-26, “Failure of Magnesium Rotors in Motor-Operated Valve Actuators,” in response to degradation of magnesium rotors in MOV motors at several nuclear power plants.
 The NRC staff issued IN 2006-29, “Potential Common Cause Failure of Motor-Operated Valves as a Result of Stem Nut Wear,” in response to significant degradation of stem nuts in numerous MOVs that went unidentified until MOV

 failures occurred at an operating nuclear power plant.
 The NRC staff issued IN 2008-20, “Failures of Motor-Operated Valve Actuator Motors with Magnesium Alloy Rotors,” in response to degradation of MOV actuator motors with magnesium alloy rotors.
 The NRC staff issued IN 2010-03, “Failures of Motor-Operated Valves Due to Degraded Stem Lubricant,” to alert licensees to potential adverse effects on MOV performance from degradation of lubricant used on valve stems.
 Limitorque (Flowserve Corporation) prepared a Safety Bulletin in June 2004 (following a tragic personnel accident at a fossil-fired power plant) to emphasize that the use of cheater bars or similar devices to operate MOV actuators is strictly prohibited.
 The NRC staff issued IN 2012-14, “Motor-Operated Valve Inoperable Due To Stem-Disc Separation,” to inform addressees of recent operating experience involving an MOV that failed at the connection between the valve stem and disc.
 This operating experience revealed a weakness in the ASME OM Code requirements for verifying valve position indication.
+The NRC staff issued IN 2013-14, “Potential Design Deficiency in Motor-Operated Valve Control Circuitry”, to inform addresses of recent operating experience involving incorrect limit switch setting which could lead to a valve remaining partially open after a close signal.
+The NRC staff issued IN 2017-03 ” Anchor/Darling Double Disc Gate Valve Wedge Pin and Stem-Disc Separation Failures”, to inform addresses of recent operating experience and Part 21 issue involving MOVs that failed at the connection between the valve stem and disc.
 The inspector should review these and more recent industry bulletins and NRC information notices for the latest information on operating experience with MOV performance.

 END